 Local community hubs are in place across East Sussex to bring extra help for people who need support in coping with the effects of coronavirus.
 The hubs include online forms and phone lines which anyone can contact to seek help if they are isolated, anxious or unwell at home and do not have family or friends they can call on.

 Volunteers and staff from local councils and the health service are giving the necessary assistance to the people who need it most, including arranging food deliveries, medical supplies or mental health support.

 The community hubs are focusing their help on people who do not have an extreme medical condition but may be vulnerable because they are isolated from help, too unwell to buy food or need extra support because of coronavirus.

 There is more information about these local Community Hubs on the community hubs web page and contact details for each area are below.

 Website: Lewes and Eastbourne Councils

 Further coronavirus information

-Government advice about Coronavirus, or COVID-19, has been announced.
+Government advice about Coronavirus is available with a range of information.
 Please check the latest information on the Government website here: https://www.gov.uk/coronavirus which includes links to guidance about: